La-Lojban/lojban.pw/pages/books/learn-lojban.md

 We shouldn't put **pu** with **dansu** (unlike English) as **mi dansu** is viewed relative to **mi pu cu citka** so we already know that everything was in past.

-More examples of terms of tense:
+More examples of time-related terms:

 > **le nicte cu pluka**
 > _The night is pleasant._